jphall663/GWU_rml/README.md

 8. Install the correct packages for the example notebooks: `$ pip install -r requirements.txt`

 9. Start Jupyter: `$ jupyter notebook`

+10. When you are finished, deactivate the environment: `$ deactivate`.